The Criminal Injuries Compensation Board: Under-Used and Under-Appreciated

 Finally, since the CICB is separate from our Superior Court, many people aren’t aware that, in addition to bringing a case for civil damages, they can also bring an application to the CICB.
 This CICB is a great resource to help victims recover while they await the lengthy litigation associated with a court battle.
 Victims can seek compensation through the CICB while the wheels of justice in the criminal system are turning.
 Since the Criminal Justice System doesn’t award any damages, the full amount of any CICB award granted is fully in the victim’s hands.
 However, if they later receive a settlement through a Superior Court decision, the amount of the CICB award will be deducted from the over-all Court settlement amount.

-Please don’t hesitate to if you have any questions regarding the CICB procedure, or wish to learn more.
+Please don’t hesitate to contact me if you have any questions regarding the CICB procedure, or wish to learn more.

 Annie Legate-Wolfe completed her law degree at Western University.
 She also an active volunteer in her community and lends her time and talents to support such initiatives as Habitat for Humanity and Goodwill.